 - High price-tag

-However, if Google manages to accomplish, the in-display fingerprint scanner would definitely be one of the most buzz-creating features supported by the Pixel Watch.
+However, if Google manages to accomplish this, the in-display fingerprint scanner would definitely be one of the most buzz-creating features supported by the Pixel Watch.

 Long and Lively Battery Life